 Connaway, Lynn Silipigni, David White, Donna Lanclos, & Alison Le Cornu.
 2013.
 "Visitors and Residents: What Motivates Engagement with the Digital Information Environment?"
 Information Research, 18,1 (paper 556). http://InformationR.net/ir/18-1/paper556.html.

 Connaway, Lynn Silipigni, David White and Donna Lanclos.
 2012.
-"Visitors and Residents: What Motivates Engagement with the Digital Information Environment" Forthcoming in Proceedings of the American Society for Information Science and Technology.
+"Visitors and Residents: What Motivates Engagement with the Digital Information Environment?"
+Proceedings of the 74th ASIS&T Annual Meeting pp: 1-7.

 The paper proposal is available.

 Bartlett, Sarah.
 2012.
 "Deciphering student search behaviour."
 Research Information (February/March). http://www.researchinformation.info/features/feature.php?feature_id=356.

 White, David S. 2012.
 "Visitors and Residents and learner-owned literacies."
 Multimedia Information & Technology, 38,1: 23-25.